bright-ihimi/bright-ihimi/README.md

 - 👀 I’m interested in data analysis, business intelligence, machine learning, and cloud computing.
 - 🌱 I’m currently learning to improve my skills on python, sql, powerbi, tableau, azure, aws and gcp.
 - 💞️ I’m looking to collaborate on machine learning projects and cloud migrations.
-- 📫 How to reach me support@ihimi.tech
+- 📫 How to reach me brigh.ihimi@gmail.com

 <!---
 bright-ihimi/bright-ihimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.